jungcheolkwon/f5-bigip/README.md

 # Create F5 BIG-IP VM or General VM
-This module is supporing to create F5 BIG-IP VM with blueprints_tranquility(https://github.com/aztfmod/blueprints/tree/master/blueprint_tranquility).
+This module is supporing to create F5 BIG-IP VM with blueprints_tranquility(https://github.com/aztfmod/blueprints/tree/master/blueprint_tranquility).<br>
 This is working as one of its module and also you can use this for your own standalone VM creator after some modify.

 ## Getting Started
 You need to update VM and plan part of the variable.tf file for your environment.<br/>
-and add some inforamtion to end of the foundations.auto.tfvars/foundations.tf files like following
+and add some inforamtion(your own information) to end of the foundations.auto.tfvars/foundations.tf files like following

 # virtual network info in foundations.auto.tfvars<br>
 #virtual network<br>